-The next “MTSU On the Record” radio program will stress the importance of expanding children’s vocabularies to help them become better readers.
+A recent “MTSU On the Record” radio program stressed the importance of expanding children’s vocabularies to help them become better readers.

-Host Gina Logue’s interview with Dr. Eric Oslund, an assistant professor of elementary and secondary education, will air at the program’s new time, 6 and 6:30 a.m.
-Sunday, Sept.
-25, on WMOT-FM/Roots Radio 89.5 and www.wmot.org.
+Host Gina Logue’s interview with Dr. Eric Oslund, an assistant professor of elementary and secondary education, first aired Sept.
+19 on WMOT-FM/Roots Radio 89.5 and www.wmot.org.
+You can listen to their conversation below.

 Oslund, who also works in MTSU’s doctoral program in literary studies, co-authored the research published in the academic journal “Learning and Individual Difference” with four colleagues.